-Daytime warming centers include The Phoenix Daytime Drop-in Center and public buildings during normal business hours (i.e. federal, state, local government buildings, libraries, etc.).
+Other daytime warming centers include public buildings during normal business hours (i.e. federal, state, local government buildings, libraries, etc.).

 Regional Office of Education (Education-related expenses):

 The Regional Office of Education is a resource for homeless families with children and youth who are of school age.
-Preschool-aged children also receive services to ensure access to early childhood and preschool programs.
-Verification of school enrollment is required.
+Preschool aged children also receive services to ensure access to early childhood and preschool programs.
+Verification of school enrollment will be required.
 Services include providing school supplies, physical education clothing, transportation, alarm clocks, or special school fees such as those for field trips, pictures, and book clubs.
 In addition, funding is also available for tutoring and to assist with the cost of educational summer programs.
 Limited emergency shelter is available.

 Contact: 217-337- 1305

 Community Resource Center at Presence Medical Center.
 Hours 7:00 a.m. – 6:30 p.m.

 Location: 1900 W Park Street, Urbana